A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Introduction

-\item An inexact proximal Newton method with a $q\in[2,3]$-order regularization term is proposed for solving the nonconvex and nonsmooth composite problem \eqref{composite}, and the generated iterate sequence is proved to satisfy conditions H1-H2 with $p=q-1$.
-This method seeks in each step an approximate stationary point of a $q$-order polynomial regularized by $g$, which is implementable in practice at least when the proximal mapping of $g$ has a closed form.
-When $F$ is a KL function of exponent $\theta\in(0,\frac{q-1}{q})$, the generated iterate sequence has a Q-superlinear convergence rate with order $\frac{q-1}{\theta q}$.
-With $q=3$, we achieve the local Q-superlinear convergence rate with order $\frac{2}{3\theta}$ for the iterate and objective value sequences yielded by an inexact CR method if $F$ is a KL function of exponent $\theta\in(0,\frac{2}{3})$, say, the zero-norm regularized least squares function and the zero-norm regularized logsitic regression, thereby extending the results in \cite{Zhou18} for smooth optimization problems to the composite problem \eqref{composite}.
+\item A $q\in[2,3]$-order regularized proximal Newton method is proposed for solving the nonconvex and nonsmooth composite problem \eqref{composite}, and the generated iterate sequence is proved to satisfy conditions H1-H3 with $p\!=q\!-\!1$.
+This method seeks in each step a stationary point of a $q$-order polynomial regularized by $g$, which is implementable in practice at least when the proximal mapping of $g$ has a closed form.
+When $F$ is a KL function of exponent $\theta\in(0,{(q\!-\!1)}/{q})$, the generated iterate sequence has Q-superlinear convergence rate with order ${(q\!-\!1)}/{(\theta q)}$.
+For $q=3$, we achieve local Q-superlinear convergence rate with order ${2}/{(3\theta)}$ for the iterate and objective value sequences yielded by the proposed CR method if $F$ is a KL function of exponent $\theta\in(0,{2}/{3})$, say, the zero-norm regularized least squares or logsitic regression, thereby extending the results in \cite{Zhou18} for smooth optimization problems to problem \eqref{composite}.

-\item As discussed in Remark \ref{remark-rate} (c), the iterate sequences generated by the tensor methods in \cite{Necoara21,Nabou22} comply with conditions H1-H2, so our conclusions in Theorem \ref{KL-rate} are applicable to them and supplement the local convergence results there. \end{itemize}
+\item As will be discussed in Remark \ref{remark-rate} (c), the iterate sequences generated by the tensor methods in \cite{Necoara21,Nabou23} comply with conditions H1-H3, so Theorem \ref{KL-rate} is applicable to them and improves the local convergence results there. \end{itemize}